oracle/graal/substratevm/ImplementingNativeMethodsInJavaWithSVM.md

     // ...
 }
 ```
-under the assumption your `LD_LIBRARY_PATH` environment variable
+under the assumption your `LD_LIBRARY_PATH` environment variable is specified
-or `java.library.path` Java property are properly set.
+or `java.library.path` Java property is properly set.

 ## Initializing the Substrate VM